michaelshiloh/michaelshiloh.github.io/index.md

 ---

 I've been an Associate Professor of Practice of Interactive Media at New York University since the fall of 2017.
-My interests include:
+Before this I was an Associate Professor at California College of the Arts and a lecturer at University of California, Berkeley

+My current research and practice includes:

 - Physical computing, including how it is taught, how it is learned, and how the pedagogy can be improved